All the Craziness From Britney Spears' 2-Year Marriage to Kevin Federline That You Forgot About

 Jackson, who gave birth to their son Kaleb in July 2004, added, "Everything he does, as far as his career, and everything like that, he does it for his kids.
 When he's doing that, I'm super mom.
 Hopefully we'll get to alternate but we always know the kids are first."

-The Spears saga would soon devolve into the historically heartbreaking succession of unfortunate events.
+The Spears saga would soon devolve into a historically heartbreaking succession of events.
 On Oct.
 1, 2007, having previously cited her "habitual, frequent and continuous use of controlled substances and alcohol," a judge turned custody of the kids over to Federline, with monitored visitation rights for Spears.

 That Halloween morning, Spears granted a rare interview to Ryan Seacrest on KIIS-FM, revealing that she and some pals had celebrated the release of Blackout, her first album in several years, at home with cookies and fried chicken.
 Asked about the charges that she was a bad mom, she lamented that people were questioning her as a parent, but told Seacrest, "Like I said, people say what they want and do what they do.
 It's sad how cruel our world can be.
 At the end of the day, you just have to know in your heart that you're doing the best you can."